 One of the most important tasks to complete for your wedding is your guest list.
 This will be everyone who is not already a part of your wedding party!
 This is a fun thing to work on, but can also be stressful, especially in the middle of a pandemic!
 Whether your wedding is in the middle of COVID-19, or if you're planning your wedding in the years to come, we’re here to give you some ideas for figuring out who you should invite to your wedding.

 We’ll start this off by thinking beyond the pandemic- stay tuned for our advice for cutting down your guest list in the midst of COVID-19.
 This question of “who should be on my guest list?” can be tricky, so here are our tips for this task!

-- Sit down with you fiancé and discuss a draft of your guest list.
+Sit down with your fiancé and discuss a draft of your guest list.
 We recommend dividing the people you know into three groups:

 Cutting Your Guest List due to COVID?

 For those of you who love people and have dreamed of having a big wedding with everyone you know making an appearance, this will be something that is pretty difficult.
 For those of you who hate large crowds and have dreamed of having a small, intimate wedding, now is the best time for a wedding!
 Whichever way you lean, we have some tips for how you can cut your guest list down.

 Our first tip, as we’ve said in our previous tips, is to invite the people who you can’t imagine not being there.
 This would probably mainly consist of people in that first group of people above.

 Sorry to your friends, but you’ll probably have to cut most if not all plus ones.
 The only exceptions to this would probably be your wedding party’s plus ones.

 Without hurting anyone’s feelings intentionally, you should just throw out any expectations you think people may have on you.
 Weddings during a pandemic are so different than typical weddings (in Ohio you aren’t even supposed to dance at weddings!), so your friends and extended family will hopefully understand if they can’t be invited.